Softball Pitching Drills

 Solo Wall Snaps

-Pitcher stands six feet from a wall and delivers full windmill pitches into a target taped to the wall (a 17-inch wide rectangle at strike-zone height).
-Reps: 25 per session, three sessions per week.
-Cue: "snap the wrist into the target."
-The drill builds the rep volume that a team practice cannot.
+Pitcher stands six feet from a wall and delivers full windmill pitches into a target taped to the wall, a 17-inch wide rectangle at strike-zone height.
+Run three sessions per week to build the rep volume that a team practice cannot.

 Towel Drill